aigc3d/LHM/Windows11_install.md

 #### Base software
 - Python3.10: Download from [official website](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe)  rather than Windows Store(which has a path length limit by default which will cause error)
 - Visual Studio 2019: 2022 will cause some compilation error on cuda operators.
 Download it from [techspot](https://www.techspot.com/downloads/7241-visual-studio-2019.html)
 - Nvidia Cuda 11.8: It is on my case.
-You can install other version accroding to your convenience.
+You can install other versions accroding to your convenience.
 [CUDA ToolKits](https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Windows)
 - Git: Download and install from [Git official](https://git-scm.com/)

 #### Install Steps